ABC Guide to Travel Health - Vaccines, Vaccinations

 • Asia/Oceania: Afghanistan, Bangladesh, Cambodia, China, India, Indonesia, Iran, Iraq, Laos, Mongolia, Burma (Myanmar), Nepal, Pakistan, Philippines, Syria, Thailand, Turkey, Vietnam, and Yemen

-• Europe: Albania and all countries of the former Soviet Union
+• Europe: Albania and all countries of the former Soviet Union.
+Outbreaks occurred in several eastern European countries in the 1990s.

 Risk for travellers17